littleraskol/Government-Variety-Pack/lrsk-gov-var/README.txt

 The field of civics mods has gotten more crowded, so I figured it would make sense to make a note about compatibility.
 This mod only adds new things to the game, in new files.
 There's no possibility of my mod conflicting with another due to both editing base game files.
 That said, there's no guarantee that all the civic combinations between my mods and others will make sense or be balanced.
 Also, if a mod radically changes the way ethics work (especially renaming the base ethics), compatibility will be shaky at best.

 5. Changes

+v1.6.6 (07-??-20) Minor New Content and Feature Improvements -This update ports over some smaller improvements and pieces of new content from the future version 1.7, because other content in that version is extensive and requires a great deal of testing.
+I don't want to wait on releasing this much less intensive stuff.
+-New megacorp civic Gig Economics: -25% pop resettlement cost, +5% ruler and specialist happiness.
+-New megacorp civic Controlling Interest: -75% election influence cost, -5% Market Fee.
+-New megacorp civic Vertical Integration: +5% Energy and Mineral production, +5% Trade Value -New megacorp civic Employee-Owned Co-op: Increased production political power of workers and specialists.
+-Added some origin icons.
+-Added two government types (more to come) based on the ideas of Steam user Garlic Pudding, Crusading Company and Merchant Principality (see original post here: https://steamcommunity.com/workshop/filedetails/discussion/901988941/1318835718938058107/ ).
+-Civic Budgetary Thrift now also provides -5% Market Fee.
+-Civic Hoarder now also provides +7500 mineral storage.
+-Civic Self-Aware Production Targets now also provides +2.5% alloy production.
+-Civic Direct Revelation now has special interactions with the "Doomsday" Origin and a grace period at game start.
+-New government type Citizen Crusade: Combination of Citizen Service and Exalted Priesthood -Two government types renamed (Social Imperialism -> Imperial Socialism, Socialism In One State -> Exemplary Socialism)
+-Fix: Added election weights to some governments missing them.
+-Fix: Minor change to Warrior Caste jobs-per-pop to bring more in line with intent.
+-Fix: Shroud Touched trait marked as improving leaders.
+-Balance: Removed "trollish" lack of empire cluster restriction on Galactic Backdoor (due to how this might affect players using other origins if this origin spawns randomly for an AI empire...)
+-Tweak: Improved hyperlane logic for origins that have nearby other empires.
+-Tweak: Slight improvements/additions to name gen.
+-GFX: Included graphic for Run Recursive Audit decision.
+-GFX: Changed the preview image for Grand Alliance.

 v1.6.5.1 (07-17-20) QCC, SC Fix
 -Fixed localization of Quasi-Collective Consciousness diplo lines.